Lesson 1 | Setup

 </SisenseContextProvider>

-1. Create a file named .env.local in your project’s root directory
+in your project’s root directory - Add a

-2. Add a VITE_APP_SISENSE_URL variable and set its value to your Sisense instance’s URL
+variable and set its value to your Sisense instance’s URL - Add a

 VITE_APP_SISENSE_URL="http://myinstanceurl/"